House Mountain

 Access and Route, Class 1

 Google Maps will give accurate directions to the summit.
 Basically, FS-128 runs east-to-west between Fall Creek and the Prairie, Idaho area.
 FS-137, the House Mountain Road leaves FS-128 at the high point between the two drainages at a signed intersection.
 FS-137 crosses three low ridges as it winds it’s way south from the pass.
-The road then climbs up the peak’s North Side.
-Once it reaches the peak’s West Ridge, it turns back and climbs up the South Slopes to the summit.
+The road then climbs up the peak’s north side.
+Once it reaches the peak’s West Ridge, it turns back and climbs up the south slopes to the summit.
 In 2015, the road was smooth and well-graded until the last mile, where it was rocky.
 There are a number of side roads that leave FS-137 but none are as well used as FS-137.
 From the FS-128/FS-137 junction, it is 5.3 miles to the summit.
-The road has plenty of ups and downs for the first 2 miles as it crosses the low ridges and gains most of its elevation in the final 3 miles.
+The road has plenty of ups and downs for the first two miles as it crosses the low ridges and gains most of its elevation in the final three miles.

 Another view of House Mountain from the Prairie area.